-The best ultraportable laptops you can buy in 2020
+The best ultraportable laptops you can buy | Engadget

 The first thing to remember is that the term “ultraportable” is subjective.
 There aren’t any hard-and-fast rules governing the weight and thickness.
 We at Engadget define an ultraportable laptop as one that weighs less than three pounds and measures less than 0.75 inch thick at its widest point.
 Usually that means you’re talking about 13-inch and 14-inch laptops, though occasionally a 15-inch device hits the mark too.

-Most ultraportables have premium designs because they tend to sit at the top of the line.
+Most ultraportables have high-end design touches like ultra-slim bezels, gem-cut edges, and premium materials because they tend to sit at the top of the line.
 Companies spend a lot of time and money engineering them to be as thin and light as possible without sacrificing too much on power and battery life.
 They tend to be made from metal, carbon fiber or a mix of the two, and their enclosures are usually just thick enough to include the latest Intel or Ryzen processors, large batteries and enough RAM and storage for most people’s needs.

 What you won’t find in most ultraportables are high-powered GPUs or loads of ports.
 Most have integrated graphics chips (think: Intel UHD) because anything more powerful would take up space and pose heat-management problems.
 When it comes to ports, the edges of these laptops simply don’t have a lot of free space.
 You’re almost guaranteed to get a couple Thunderbolt 3 or USB-C ports on the newest notebooks, but some have already abandoned the USB-A standard, which is a shame.

 Also, due to the flagship caliber of most ultraportables, you can expect to pay top dollar for these.
 Most start at $1,000, gradually increasing in price as you bump up the specs.
 However, there are a few we’d recommend that often come in below the $1,000 mark, either thanks to slightly lower starting prices or frequent sales.
-We’ve included a couple “budget” picks in this guide, but just know that “budget” in this case doesn’t mean cheap; it means relatively affordable.
+We’ve included a “budget” pick in this guide, but just know that “budget” in this case doesn’t mean cheap; it means relatively affordable.

-One other thing that’s important to look out for is battery life.
-Ultraportable manufacturers have gotten better at eking out more juice from their devices.
-We recommend buying one rated for at least eight hours.
+One other thing that’s important to consider is battery life.
+Manufacturers have gotten better at eking out more juice from their devices.
+We recommend buying one rated for at least eight to 10 hours.

 You can take all of that advice and wade through the plethora of product pages on the Internet to find the best ultraportable laptop for you.
 But if you don’t have that kind of time or patience, we’ve compiled a list of the devices that we consider to be the best options available right now.